 Within this context, the local stakeholders who were engaged in the assessment and analysis process that informed the production of this booklet recommended that the maintenance of the water networks - along with other basic services described below - is an important factor that can contribute to local economic and social development.
 One key aspect that they emphasized is to improve monitoring by local administrations and the relevant ministry to preserve and protect groundwater from pollution.
 This can be achieved through regular examination of well and spring water.
 Furthermore, regular maintenance of irrigation and rainwater channels is crucial to protect them from contamination with untreated water.
-Local stakeholders also recommended the use of PV systems to secure uninterrupted power for the operation of water wells located in the union's municipalities.

-In addition, local stakeholders argued that efforts should be directed towards reducing excessive water extraction, which has led to the drying up of many springs in the UoM of Qalaat El-Istiglal.
+Local stakeholders also argued that efforts should be directed towards reducing excessive water extraction, which has led to the drying up of many springs in the UoM of Joumeh.
 These springs used to provide drinking water for residents and free irrigation water for crops.
-This situation has negatively affected the agriculture sector in the union, where irrigation costs now constitute more than half of the total agricultural production cost, according to information received during a consultation meeting with local stakeholders (See "Agriculture" subsection under the "Local Economy and Livelihoods: Current State" section below for more information about this sector).
+This situation has significantly contributed to the collapse of the agricultural sector in the region, where irrigation costs now constitute more than half of the total agricultural production cost, according to information received during a consultation meeting with local stakeholders (See "Agriculture" subsection under the "Local Economy and Livelihoods: Current State" section below for more information about this sector).